 A story of home-birth and empowerment

-My first birth was pretty terrible – and sadly I have learnt over the years – pretty standard.
+My first birth was pretty terrible – and sadly I have learnt over the years that is this pretty standard.

 I was ‘invited’ to have an induction which of course I accepted because I didn’t feel I had an alternative at 40 +12 days.
 I arrived at the hospital and had the obligatory ‘shave and enema’ (thank goodness some things have improved over time!) and waited in a ward with 5 other women until there was a “gap” to induce me.